Messianic Community in Philadelphia

 “I will place the key of David’s house on his [Yeshua’s] shoulder; no one will shut what he opens; no one will open what he shuts” (Isaiah 22:22).

-The key to David’s ‘house’ represents the lineage of King David.
-Yeshua, as the Son of Man, descended from King David as the “root and offspring of David.”
+Yeshua descended from Judah and King David as the “root and offspring of David.”
 It is Yeshua who will build a ‘house’ for the Name of Adonai.
-He will sit on its throne and reign forever.
-Yeshua has been given the key to this eternal Kingdom promised to King David (2 Samuel 7:12-14).
+He is given the ‘key of David’ and he will sit with authority on his throne and reign over his kingdom forever.
+Yeshua has the key to the treasures in the Kingdom promised to King David, and only he can open or shut the door (2 Samuel 7:12-14).

 A Door